Raven Rocks Run 2019 will be held November 10, 2019.

 See you on the trails!

-Thanks for signing up to run the third annual Raven Rocks Run at Ward Pound Ridge Reservation on November 12th, 2017.
+Thanks for signing up to run the fourth annual Raven Rocks Run at Ward Pound Ridge Reservation on November 11th, 2018.
 Race director Rob Cummings, his lovely wife Ciorsdan along with many dedicated volunteers have been working hard to set up this year’s event.

 Not sure if you registered or want to check if a friend is registered?
 Click here:

 1.)
 ARRIVE EARLY!
 The race is set to start at 9am.
 Please plan to arrive at the park by 8:15am — or even earlier if you can swing it.
-The regular $10 parking fee is already incorporated as part of the Raven Rocks entry fee so there is no need to stop and pay at the entry booth.
+The regular $10 parking fee is already factored into the Raven Rocks entry fee so there is no need to stop and pay at the entry booth.
+This speeds up park entry.
 Park employees will direct you on parking as you arrive.

 If the main meadow lot should fill up, we may need to use our backup lot near the entrance to the park.
 This would mean about 1/4 mile walk for runners arriving late.
 Another good reason to be early!